-- 3 The candidate must submit two essays of 4,000 words, with a maximum 5% tolerance upwards (excluding footnotes), and group exhibition project, comprising a group element and an individual element of an interview and 1500 word report.
+- The candidate must submit two essays of 4,000 words, with a maximum 5% tolerance upwards (excluding footnotes), and group exhibition project, comprising a group element and an individual element of an interview and 1500 word report.
 If any assessment is over-length, the final over-length section will not be read.
 Dissertations should not be longer than 10,000 words, with a 5% tolerance upwards (ie.500 words) maximum (excluding footnotes, appendices and bibliography).
 If a dissertation is over-length, the final over-length section will not be read and the dissertation will not be eligible for a distinction.
-An oral examination may also be required. - 4 Assessments are expected to be fully referenced with footnotes (or endnotes), and this will be taken into account in marking.
+An oral examination may also be required. - Assessments are expected to be fully referenced with footnotes (or endnotes), and this will be taken into account in marking.
 Deadlines are absolute except where there is a specific documented case (normally medical): in these instances extensions may be granted in consultation with the Chair of Examiners and on presentation of the relevant evidence certificates.
 There is an immediate penalty of 5% reduction for a day late (which means the weekend and submission on Monday, if the submission day falls on a Friday), and 1% additional penalty per weekday up to a maximum 15%.
 If a student has a technical computer problem, s/he must present evidence in the form of a confirmation from the IT Manager that this was the case. - 5 The dates for submitting assessments are normally:

-First essay: beginning of week 11 in the Autumn Term

-Second essay: beginning of week 8 in the Spring Term Group exhibition: beginning of week 2 in the Summer Term Dissertation: mid-September.
+First essay: beginning of week 11 in the Autumn Term Second essay: beginning of week 8 in the Spring Term Group exhibition: beginning of week 2 in the Summer Term Dissertation: mid-September.

-- 6 Candidates who have not submitted the essays and group exhibition, and successfully completed the internship, will not be allowed to submit the dissertation, as it is necessary to complete these assessments to satisfy the course requirements.

-- 7 The marking scheme has the minimum pass levels for each level of award: 50% Pass;
+- Candidates who have not submitted the essays and group exhibition, and successfully completed the internship, will not be allowed to submit the dissertation, as it is necessary to complete these assessments to satisfy the course requirements. - 7 The marking scheme has the minimum pass levels for each level of award:

+50% - Pass;

-60% Merit;
+65% - Merit;

-70% Distinction;

-80% High Distinction.
+70% - Distinction.

 8 The final degree classification is calculated in the following proportions:

-Essay 1: 15%

-Essay 2: 15%
+Essay 1: 15% Essay 2: 15%

 Group Exhibition: 30% (of which 50% group mark and 50% individual mark)

 Dissertation: 40%

 Candidates who achieve an overall mark of at least 50% will be awarded a PASS.
 Candidates who achieve an overall mark of at least 65% will be awarded a MERIT.
 Candidates who achieve an overall mark of at least 70% will be awarded a DISTINCTION.
-Candidates who achieve an overall mark of at least 80% will be awarded a HIGH DISTINCTION.